 - Data Management

 The SaaS billing types are quite diverse.
 In most cases, a user purchases a service subscription to gain access to product functionality.
 The types of subscriptions can vary depending on a period of time, the number of users, the feature set, etc. Usually, the most expensive subscription includes almost limitless possibilities, including the development of customised solutions according to client’s wishes and additional integrations with the platforms they use.

 Convenience, flexibility, and relatively small expenses compared to licensing fees in software instals make SaaS products highly attractive to users worldwide.
-Realising the profitability of this type of business, the developers began to massively offer software, apps, databases, CRMs and other products on a subscription basis.
+Realising the profitability of this niche, the developers began to massively offer software, apps, databases, CRMs, and other products on a subscription basis.